-With a few assumptions and simplifications the following equation can be found (further explanations are given in the HBM book “An Introduction to Measurements using Strain Gauges”):
+With a few assumptions and simplifications, the following equation can be determined (further explanations are given in the HBM book “An Introduction to Measurements using Strain Gauges”):

-In the last calculation step, the term ΔR/R must be replaced by the following:
+In the last step of calculation, the term ΔR/R must be replaced by the following:

 Here k is the k-factor of the strain gauge, ε is the strain.
-This gives:
+This gives us the following:

 The equations assume that all the resistances in the bridge change.
-This situation occurs for example in transducers or with test objects performing a similar function.
-In experimental tests this is hardly ever the case and usually only some of the arms of the bridge contain active strain gauges, the remainder being made up of bridge completion resistors.
-Designations for the various forms such as quarter bridge, half bridge, double quarter or diagonal bridge and full bridge are commonplace.
+For instance, this situation occurs in transducers or with test objects performing similar functions.
+In experimental tests, this is hardly ever the case and usually only some of the bridge arms contain active strain gauges, the remainder consisting of bridge completion resistors.
+Designations for the various forms, such as quarter bridge, half bridge, double quarter or diagonal bridge and full bridge, are commonplace.

 Depending on the measurement task one or more strain gauges are used at the measuring point.
-Designations such as full bridge, half bridge or quarter bridge indicate such arrangements, although actually these are not correct.
+Although designations such as full bridge, half bridge ,or quarter bridge are used to indicate such arrangements, actually they are not correct.
 In fact, the circuit used for the measurement is always complete and is either fully or partially formed by the strain gauges and the specimen.
-It is then completed by fixed resistors, which are incorporated in the instruments.
+It is then completed by fixed resistors, which are incorporated within the instruments.

-Transducers generally have to comply with more stringent accuracy requirements than measurements for experimental tests.
+Transducers generally have to comply with more stringent accuracy requirements than measurements pertaining to experimental tests.
 Therefore, transducers should always have a full bridge circuit with active strain gauges in all four arms.

-Full bridge or half bridge circuits should also be used in stress analysis if different kinds of interferences need to be eliminated.
-An important condition is that cases of different stresses are clearly distinguished, such as compressive or tensile stress, as well as bending, shear or torsional forces.
+Full bridge or half bridge circuits should also be used for stress analysis if different kinds of interferences need to be eliminated.
+An important condition is that cases of different stresses are clearly distinguished, such as compressive or tensile stress, as well as bending, shear, or torsional forces.

 The table below shows the dependence of the geometrical position of the strain gauges, the type of bridge circuit used and the resulting bridge factor B for normal forces, bending moments, torque and temperatures.
 The small tables given for each example specify the bridge factor B for each type of influencing quantity.
 The equations are used to calculate the effective strain from the bridge output signal VO/VS.

-A cylindrical shaft is assumed for torque measurement in example 13, 14 and 15.
-For reasons of symmetry, bending in X and Y direction is allowed.
-The same conditions also apply for the bar with square or rectangular cross section.
+A cylindrical shaft is assumed for torque measurement in example 13, 14, and 15.
+For reasons related to symmetry, bending in X and Y direction is allowed.
+The same conditions also apply for the bar with square or rectangular cross sections.